Beyond the Spell: A Dynamic Logic Analysis of Misdirection: Setting the Stage for Misdirection

 Misdirection has been analyzed extensively by stage magic practitioners (see e.g.~\citep{maskelyne1911our,fitzkee1975magic}).
 When magicians aim to master a new trick, they often break it down into two key components: the \textit{method} used to perform the trick, and the \textit{effect} that results from the method (for a detailed discussion on the stages involved in producing magical effects, see \cite{sharpe1932neo}).
 Crucially, the method refers to the {\em action}, or {\em combination of actions}, employed by magicians to lead spectators into a deceptive state, known as the {\em effect} (see e.g.~\cite{Kuhn&al2016}).

 In magic tricks, spectators are deceived because they are disoriented by the magician's method.
 They expect the magician's action to result in some state of affairs but, as a result of the magician's action, they observe that another state of affairs obtain which contradicts their expectations.
 At the heart of the magician's deceitful effect is a mismatch between the spectators' expectations and the result they actually observe.
 Spectators expect the magician to do some particular action but in fact, the magician has not played this action but another one resulting in deception and surprise.
 Here, we use the French Drop Trick (see \citep{bell2003toward,kuhn2014psychologically}) to formalize and illustrate visual actions of misdirection.
 Accordingly, states of deception in the French Drop concern the method and, thus, the effect.
-In this trick, a magician makes the audience wrongly observe and believe that a coin has moved from her left to right hand by making a false passing of the coin from one hand to the other.
-Actually, the coin has remained in the magician's left hand all along, being concealed with palming, so the public's observation is mistaken.
-At the end, the magician finally reveals the stratagem to the audience.